relativisticpoint/Cambiecolo/README.md

 number of cards with the first player to accept the offer.
 This continues until one of the players rings the bell and presents a hand of 5 identical cards, scoring the points of the transport they have grouped.
 # How to run the game ?
-to run the game you must run the game script on a terminal :
+to run the game you must run the game.py script on a terminal :

     $ python3 game.py

-for each player open a terminal and run the player script :
+for each player open a terminal and run the player.py script :

     $ python3 playerX.py